dhruvdevu/dhruvdevu.github.io/index.md

 ## About
 I'm a Senior Research Scientist at IonQ working on quantum computing.

+My research is guided by two questions:
+ 1. What are quantum computers good for?
+ 2. How do we build a quantum computer?

-My work is guided by two questions: What are quantum computers good for, and how do we build them?
-I’ve worked across quantum compilation, algorithms, and complexity theory, connecting theory to practical architectures.
+My work spans quantum compilation, quantum algorithms, and complexity theory, with a focus on connecting theory to practical architectures and implementations.

 Contact: [here](mailto:ddhruv@umd.edu), ddhruv@umd.edu